Sign Up For Our Newsletter

 - Major Tectonic Plates of the World - The earth's surface is broken into seven large and many small moving plates clearly labeled on this map

-- Major Types of Plate Boundaries - good illustration from the USGS
+- Main Types of Plate Boundaries - good illustration from the USGS

 - Moving Slabs - simple tectonic plate map from USGS